 - Add a few inches of hot water into a pressure cooker.

-- Insert the cans into your pressure cooker and seal it off.
+- Insert the cans into your pressure cooker and seal them off.

 - Bring the canner to a boil and let it vent with steam for about seven minutes.